 In lieu of flowers, donations may be made to the Virginia Mayo Hamel Memorial Fund, c/o Cathy and John Hamel, 1 Emery Street, Methuen, MA 01844, or on-line at GoFundMe.com.
 Proceeds will fund a scholarship in Ginny’s name at Suffolk University Law School.

-To send flowers to Virginia "Ginny" Mayo Hamel's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Virginia "Ginny" Mayo Hamel, please visit our floral store.